glamorous-noob/pwn_adventure_3/README.md

 ### Progress made

 As you'll see if you read the first episode, I decided to work locally first.
 All of the episodes made so far are about local patches.
 No server side yet.
+I was half-way through the 8th and last episode about static analysis when my hard drive malfunctioned.
+I no longer have the Ghidra project.
+In accordnance with my laziness policy, I will abandon this.

+What next?

+- Maybe do stuff with CheatEngine?
+- Maybe learn how to create my own trainers and automate what I would do with CheatEngine?
+- Maybe setup a Pwn Adventure server and try to do the server-side hacks?

+I don't know.
+I will wait for motivation and inspiration.

 #### Client-side hacks